A Quiver Full of Arrows: Broken Routine

 Septimus Horatio Cornwallis is a normal man who has a pretty common routine.
 He is a claims adjuster with an insurance company.
 His extremely tight routine is badly affected one day when he is asked to stay late.
 He returns home in a packed train, when he discovers that a young hoodlum has misappropriated his cigarettes and his newspaper.
 He decides to confront the young man, and smokes his cigarettes one after the other.
 The young man does the same and it becomes a contest.
-Finally Septimus, feeling that he has taught the young man a lesson, opens his briefcase to find his cigarettes and paper intact, implying that he has actually been smoking the young man's cigarettes and been abusing the young man's paper.
+Septimus, finally feeling that he has taught the young man a lesson, opens his briefcase to find his cigarettes and paper intact, implying he has actually been smoking the young man's cigarettes and abusing his paper.

 Henry's Hiccup

 Henry is the son of the Grand Pasha of Egypt.
-He is a millionaire living in London but is used to everything being done by his manservant Barker.
+He is a millionaire living in London, but is used to everything being done by his manservant Barker.
 He has done nothing in his life, and so has no knowledge of travel or of making arrangements.

-During the war he stays in America.
+During the war, he stays in America.
 When he returns, he marries Victoria.
-During their honeymoon, without Barker, Henry runs into one difficulty after another, traveling third class by train and ship to France and staying in a small room in the George V without making arrangements.
+During their honeymoon, without Barker, Henry runs into one difficulty after another, travelling third class by train and ship to France and staying in a small room in the George V without making arrangements.

-In the end a flower girl who knew him sarcastically gives him flowers for his wife when she realises that he has no money and forgot to bring any.
+In the end, a flower girl who knew him sarcastically gives him flowers for his wife when she realises that he has no money and forgot to bring any.

 A Matter of Principle

 Sir Hamish Graham was brought up in the 1950s.
-He is an uncompromising Scot who is honest and talented and hardworking, but also narrow minded and pompous.
-In the 1970s his construction company is not doing too well, when he is given a Mexican contract.
+He is an uncompromising Scot who is honest and talented and hardworking, but also narrow-minded and pompous.
+In the 1970s, his construction company is not doing very well, when he is given a Mexican contract.

-He refuses to believe that an agent, Victor Perez, is required to be appointed, to whom ten percent of the contract price must be paid and that this percentage is actually the minister's cut.
-He visits the minister and insists on knowing the full details and simply refuses to believe any version of the minister, who tells him that Victor's father once, at great personal risk, saved an injured soldier, which was why the government gives him the privileges of getting money from tenders.
-Later, when Graham does not understand, the Minister realizes that Sir Hamish is not a man who can do business the Mexican way and sends him out.
+He refuses to believe an agent, Victor Perez, is required to be appointed, to whom ten percent of the contract price must be paid and that this percentage is actually the minister's cut.
+He visits the minister and insists on knowing the full details and simply refuses to believe any version of the minister, who tells him that Victor's father once, at great personal risk, saved an injured soldier, which was why the government gives him the privileges of receiving money from tenders.
+Later, when Graham does not understand, the Minister realises that Sir Hamish is not a man who can do business the Mexican way and sends him out.
 In the end, the minister is shown to be limping, revealing that he was the injured soldier.